fscm/docker-pritunl/README.md

 - `start` - Start the Pritunl service.

-To store the configuration settings of the Pritunl server as well as the users information a volumes should be created and added to the container when running the same.
+To store the configuration settings of the Pritunl server as well as the users information a volume should be created and added to the container when running the same.

 #### Creating Volumes